 Research on male subjects has shown that increasing zinc intake can reverse these negative effects.

-Cholecalciferol is a crucial micronutrient the body makes when exposing the skin to sunlight.
+Vitamin D3 is a crucial micronutrient the body makes when exposing the skin to sunlight.
 However, many humans do not get nearly as much vitamin D as they should and deficiency can lead to a host of health problems (including low testosterone and osteoporosis).

 Increasing vitamin D concentrations in the body appears to promote longevity.
 The mechanism responsible for this benefit is increasing the length of telomeres.